 Every Pembina Trails Collegiate student is supported and inspired to grow in academics, athletics, the arts, and community involvement.
-Students may be recognized for their achievements in a variety of ways: in individual team and/or club awards, through individual course certificates, by earning excellence awards, or via scholarships and other awards granted at awards ceremony and/or convocation.
-Graduating Pembina Trails Collegiate students in 2024-25 can apply for a wide variety of schoolbased, divisional, university, college and communityinitiated scholarships.
+Students may be recognized for their achievements in a variety of ways: in individual team and/or club awards, through individual course certificates, by earning recognition awards, or via scholarships and other awards granted at our celebration of learning event and/or convocation.
+Graduating Pembina Trails Collegiate students can apply for a wide variety of school- based, divisional, university, college and community- initiated scholarships.
 While different awards and scholarships have varying criteria, it is worth noting that while most scholarships do request that applicants demonstrate strong academic achievement, there are many different awards that place a heavy emphasis on leadership, volunteerism, and participation in a number of school and community initiatives.
 Details regarding scholarships will be available on the school website.

 Students may visit Scholarships Canada, , the PTC Scholarships and Awards webpage for scholarship information or read the announcements on Edsby.
 Please note not all awards are offered every year and there may be awards offered that are not listed.
+Please remember to provide your references atleast two weeks to support your application.